 - the proportion of notifications for this post that have been read/unread.
 Large proportions of unread posts indicate poor engagement.

-Orange: the post has not been read. (see above for when a post is marked as read)
+Orange: the post has not been read. (see above for the definition of when a post is marked as read)

 Green: the email has been opened, but the link to the post has not been clicked (note that short posts with no attachments are displayed in full in the email, so the user may not need to view the post in the app)